 Hypothyroidism (underactive thyroid)

-Women, especially those older than age 60, are more likely to have hypothyroidism.
-Hypothyroidism upsets the normal balance of chemical reactions in your body.
-It seldom causes symptoms in the early stages, but over time, untreated hypothyroidism can cause a number of health problems, such as obesity, joint pain, infertility and heart disease.
+Hypothyroidism may not cause noticeable symptoms in the early stages.
+Over time, untreated hypothyroidism can cause a number of health problems, such as obesity, joint pain, infertility and heart disease.

 The signs and symptoms of hypothyroidism vary, depending on the severity of the hormone deficiency.
-But in general, any problems you have tend to develop slowly, often over a number of years.
+Problems tend to develop slowly, often over a number of years.

-At first, you may barely notice the symptoms of hypothyroidism, such as fatigue and weight gain, or you may simply attribute them to getting older.
-But as your metabolism continues to slow, you may develop more-obvious signs and symptoms.
-Hypothyroidism signs and symptom may include:
+At first, you may barely notice the symptoms of hypothyroidism, such as fatigue and weight gain.
+Or you may simply attribute them to getting older.
+But as your metabolism continues to slow, you may develop more-obvious problems.

 - Increased sensitivity to cold